department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits.md

     title: Learn about the National Call to Service program
 ---

-If you are a Servicemember or Veteran interested in education and training opportunities, use this form (**22-1990**) to apply for your Certificate of Eligibility (COE).
+If you are a Servicemember or Veteran interested in education and training opportunities, use Form 22-1990 to apply for your Certificate of Eligibility (COE).

 <div class="usa-alert usa-alert-warning usa-content secondary" markdown="1">
 	<div class="usa-alert-body">